veracity/veracity-documentation/sections/identity/signing/mfa.md

 ## Verifying that MFA has been done
 In order to verify that MFA has been completed in the session, you can look for the claim *mfaType* which should have the value *phone*.
 If no MFA has been done, it has the value *none*.

 If it is a federated user, meaning the user logs in to Veracity with an account in their own company, and MFA is invoked on the federated company side, MFA will not be prompted again on Veracity side.
-The claim *mfaType* will then have the value *federatedIdP*.
+The claim *mfaType* will then have the value *federatedIdp*.